Consent is Required. Fortunately, it doesn't have to be awkward.

-I get a lot of questions about talking to kids and adolescents about consent.
-As adults, we tend to make things mush more complicated than they need to be.
+I get a lot of questions about talking to kids and adolescence about consent.
+As adults, we tend to make things way more complicated than they need to be.
 It comes from having 40-ish years of life experience that we bring to problem solving.

 Consent, personal boundaries, and bodily agency are things we start teaching kids very early on.

 All the conversations about their body, “good” vs “bad” touches, not being forced to hug or kiss relatives—each of these is shaping the child’s concept of consent.

 Teaching kids about respecting other people’s boundaries and privacy is also a form of consent.